bernii/django-registration-links/README.md

 Registration links can be created using *Django Admin* or in some automated manner that you can develop.

-When user visits the correct registration link otherwise he is presented with 403 page.
 When user tries to visit registration page (/accounts/register/ when using same urls as in example) without using registration link, he is presented with 'registration closed' page.
 You can easily customize it by providing the template.
 It has to be placed in 'templates/registration/registration_closed.html'

 Testing